Flyounet/baker/README.md

 ## Usages

 Baker is CLI software.
-This means Command line Interface.
-Here are some the commands available.
+This means Command Line Interface.
+Here are some commands available:

 - `./baker -h` : Give you the help.
 It's your best friend for running Baker.
 - `./baker -I` : Give you the configuration settings.
-- `./baker -p "title"` : Create the post with the `title` and open your default $EDITOR (or vi).
+- `./baker -p "title"` : Create the post with the `title` and open your default `$EDITOR` (or `vi`).
 - `./baker -l` : List all your posts with their states.
 - `./baker -b` : Bake all your posts with love.
+Also include the content of the `PUBLIC_DIR` to your `OUTPUT_DIR`.
 - `./baker -e id` : Edit your post _id_.

 ## Enhance your site

 ### Templates

-Templates or Layout is a system where you build you page, include other pages, make statements, and Baker takes it all and build your site.
+Templates or Layout is a system where you build your pages, include other pages, make statements, and Baker takes it all and build your site.

 All template files **MUST** have the **`.md`** extension.